For the 2019 beach season parking permits are required From 9am – 4pm, June 15, 2019 through September 1, 2019.

 Please understand that all beach parking permits must be displayed on the back bumper of your car or they are invalid.

 This permit does not guarantee a parking place at any of the beaches.
 We have limited parking at the Town beaches.
 You must have a permit when parked at the beaches, but actual parking is on a first come basis.
-There is a $30.00 fine for all parking violations, including parking at a beach without a valid permit.
+There is a $40.00 fine for all parking violations, including parking at a beach without a valid permit.
 There are signs at beach parking lots indicating that a Beach Parking Permit is required.

-Public beaches on Cape Cod Bay, starting from the east end of town are: Crosby Landing, Linnell Landing, Ellis Landing, Point of Rocks Landing, Breakwater Beach, Saint's Landing, Mant's Landing (Robbins Hill Beach), and Paines Creek Beach.
+Public beaches on Cape Cod Bay, starting from the east end of town are: Crosby Landing, Linnell Landing, Ellis Landing, Point of Rocks Landing, Spruce Hill, Breakwater Beach, Breakwater Landing, Saint's Landing, Mant's Landing (Robbins Hill Beach), and Paines Creek Beach.

 There Are No Lifeguards at Bay Beaches

-Portable toilets are provided at Paines Creek, Mant's (Robbins Hill), Saints, Ellis, Linnell, Breakwater, and Crosby from Memorial Day Weekend through Columbus Day Weekend.
+Portable toilets are provided at Paines Creek, Point of Rocks, Mant's (Robbins Hill), Saints, Ellis, Linnell, Breakwater Beach, and Crosby from Memorial Day Weekend through Columbus Day Weekend.